 - All new employees and new students are required to complete online Title IX / Bystander Intervention Training.
-It is entitled Shield Training offered through Get Inclusive as 3rd party vendor. - Bystander Intervention Training is presented to all new students during on campus Sexual Awareness and Prevention orientation process.
+It is entitled Shield Training offered through Vector Solutions and Get Inclusive as 3rd party vendors. - Bystander Intervention Training is presented to all new students during the on campus Sexual Awareness and Prevention orientation process.